kipcole9/money/README.md

   end
 end
 ```
-It is also possible to define a callback that is called when the `Cldr.Currency` supervisor is started so that private use currencies can be defined.
+It is also possible to define a callback that is called when the `Cldr.Currency` supervisor is started so that private use and custom currencies can be defined.
 For further information see [Defining Private Use Currencies](https://hexdocs.pm/ex_cldr_currencies/readme.html#defining-private-use-currencies).

 ## Exchange rates and currency conversion